Story

 Good farming is about growing nutrient-rich, healthy produce.
 Healthy soils, grow good grapes, and good grapes make good wine.
 It's only by working with nature that we can achieve this.

-In the case of clo, there is no use of herbicides or insecticides in the Sunnyside vineyard.
-Copper and sulfur (organic substances) are sprayed to protect the vines from mildew and vermicast (worm wee) is delivered onto the soil to improve its nutrition.
-Cover crops are sown for the winter months to build nutrition and life in the soil.
+In the case of Clo, there is no use of herbicides or insecticides in the Sunnyside vineyard.
+Copper and sulfur (organic substances) are sprayed to protect the vines from mildew.
+Organic mulch and vermicast (worm wee) is delivered onto the soil to improve its health, and cover crops are sown for the winter months to restore nutrition and build life in the soil.

 Winemaking